 Mental Health First Aid (MHFA) is an 8-hour training that provides people the basic tools to help someone showing signs of mental illness or substance use disorder or experiencing a mental health crisis.
 MHFA can save a life, just like CPR can save someone who can’t breathe or is having a heart attack.
 We offer trainings customized for specific areas of interest.
 Click here to see the variety of trainings offered.

-Integral Care began offering MHFA to the community in 2009 through our Crisis Services program.
 To date, over 1 million people across the country have been trained in MHFA.
-Integral Care has trained over 3,500 people in Travis County, including representatives from Front Steps, the University of Texas, Austin Community College, Huston-Tillotson University, City of Austin, Austin/Travis County Health and Human Services, Goodwill Industries of Texas, AIDS Service of Austin, Mobile Loaves and Fishes and many more.
+Integral Care began offering MHFA to the community in 2006.
+We have trained over 10,000 people in Central Texas, including Capitol staffers, representatives from the City of Austin, Austin/Travis County Health and Human Services, University of Texas, Austin Community College, Huston-Tillotson University, Front Steps, Goodwill Industries of Texas, AIDS Service of Austin, Mobile Loaves and Fishes and many more.

 Mental illness is common.
 Approximately 1 in 5 adults experience mental illness and 50% of mental health issues can be identified by age 14.